W

-1. Introduce – It has the highest tensile strength among pure metals and maintains the highest tensile strength even at temperatures above 1,500°C – Due to its high melting point, it is primarily used in the manufacture of alloy steels such as tungsten steel and high-speed steel; it is also used in the electrical industry because of its excellent high-temperature properties 2.
-Application & Product – Hard materials, alloys and steel, filaments, welding electrodes, electrical contacts, X-ray generator targets ApplicationProductHard MaterialsTungsten Carbide (WC), Cemented ...
+1. Introduce – Tungsten has the highest tensile strength of any pure metal and retains this strength even at temperatures exceeding 1,500°C – Due to its high melting point, it is primarily used in the manufacture of alloy steels such as tungsten steel and high-speed steel; it is also used in the electrical industry because of its excellent high-temperature properties 2.
+Application & Product – Hard materials, alloys and steel, filaments, welding electrodes, electrical contacts, X-ray generator targets ApplicationProductHard MaterialsTungsten Carbide (WC), Cemented Carbide...

 Premium content